 DCA is a long-term strategy.
+It's used to limit risk exposure and minimize market volatility.
 The philosophy behind it is simple - if you believe that the asset that you’re accumulating will grow in price, in the long run, short-term price swings are irrelevant.
 So, while it would make sense for you to purchase more BTC when it costs $16,000, and not buy at all when it reaches $50,000, this wouldn’t be a DCA method of investing - instead, you’d simply be gambling your money, hoping that you’ve “bought at the right time”.

 With the cryptocurrency market being as volatile as it is, however, Dollar-Cost Averaging provides some sort of peace of mind, for anyone who doesn’t want to become an active day trader, and track the market’s every move.
 Instead, you’d bet on the long term - if the asset would eventually grow in price, granted the average price that you’ve bought it during the year (or two, or more!), you would still make a profit!

 DCA is honestly among the most beginner-friendly crypto trading strategies out there - it doesn’t really require a lot of time or effort to maintain, assuming that you’ve already done your homework, and believe in the project that you’re investing in.